-With a diameter of approximately 3 kilometers, the Quilotoa Lagoon offers a breathtaking panoramic view from its edge.
-The sheer cliffs surrounding the crater rise majestically, creating a dramatic backdrop that contrasts with the serenity of the waters within.
+Spanning a diameter of approximately 3 kilometres, Quilotoa Lagoon treats onlookers to a spellbinding panoramic display from its rim.
+Towering cliffs encircle the crater, forming a majestic backdrop that starkly contrasts with the tranquil expanse of the water below.

 Foto: Ecuador mi Tierra